LukasZahradnik/PyNeuraLogic/docs/rules_mapping.rst

 The first template is relatively simple; it contains one rule with only one body relation :code:`R.edge(V.X, V.Y)`.
 The rule roughly translates into plain English as

-    "To compute representation :code:`h` of any entity :code:`X` aggregate all values of relations :code:`R.edge` where holds that the source node is the entity :code:`X`."
+    "To compute representation :code:`h` of any entity :code:`X`, aggregate all values of relations :code:`R.edge` where the entity :code:`X` is the `source node` of the relation edge."

 So, for example, for a query :code:`R.h(1)`, there are exactly three edge relations that satisfy the template rule - :code:`R.edge(1, 2)`, :code:`R.edge(1, 3)`, and :code:`R.edge(1, 4)`.
 So in the end, we end up with a computation graph like the one below.